Abdiladif424/Activedirectory-config/README.md

 </p>

 <h1> Active Directory Configuration in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of Active Directory within Azure Virtual Machines.
+This tutorial outlines the configuration of Active Directory within Azure Virtual Machines.

 <h2>Environments and Technologies Used</h2>